EssamWisam/Pipelined-AMD-Ryzen-9/README.md

 JMP  Rdst
 ```

-## For more info about the architectural desicions we took, check <a href="https://bit.ly/3JFTedJ">this</a> along with the attached PDFs.
+### For the design and more info about the architectural desicions we took, check <a href="https://bit.ly/3JFTedJ">this</a> along with the attached PDFs.